Meet The Revolutionaries – Steve Glaister

 What’s the best thing about working for Invosys?

 Freedom to explore new ideas and put new suggestions into the pot.
 It’s important to feel that you are part of something other than just a number in a business, so suggesting ideas and see them become products or resources is fantastic.

 I’ve worked in the channel since 1999, which gives me a massive amount of experience.
-It’s great place to be, however other companies do not understand it and can become greedy.
+It’s a great place to be.
+However, other companies do not understand it and can become greedy.

-Rule number one is be honest (you will soon be found out), rule two is have empathy to your partner.
-They are trying to make money, win new business and secure existing- so I always ask “what would I want if I were them?”
+They are trying to make money, win new business and secure existing- so I always ask “What would I want if I were them?”.

 Who is your favourite revolutionary, past or present?

 Henry Ford.
 Some may say that he changed skilled workers into unskilled workers; he effectively created the production line after he looked at something, saw a better way of doing it and changed the system.
 Everyone else then copied that style.

 I am also a huge quote fan, my two favourite business quotes are from Henry Ford:

 “The competitor to be feared is one who never bothers about you at all, but goes on making his business better all the time”